Affiliate marketing has been evolving at a rapid pace for the last few years and this year looks like it will be no exception.

 Globalization as an economic trend is nothing new.
 This year, global e-commerce is projected to reach over $1.5 trillion and is being enabled by the increase in global e-ecommerce platform rollouts for large multi-national retailers.
 When it comes to affiliate marketing, globalization is still in its nascent stages, but many European programs are trying to break into the North American market this year and vice versa.

-Merchants who are expanding their product and service offerings to other countries are looking to evolve their affiliate programs along with them.
+Merchants who are expanding their product and service offerings to other countries are looking to expand their affiliate programs along with them.
 Differences in regulations, the agency/network landscape, and attribution from country to country create challenges, but they aren’t insurmountable.

-Hire an independent agency familiar with the new market to manage your overseas program and offer insight.
 Investing time and money upfront in launching your program properly will pay off down the road.

 Marketers Get More Value From Affiliates